xlcollaborative/xlc-agreement/agreement.md

 ### Equal Vote

-Each contributor is entitled to an opportunity to cast a single, equal vote on each proposal under these terms.
+Each contributor is entitled to cast a single, equal vote on each proposal under these terms.

 ### Majority